cloudbank-project/image-research-computing-tutorial/azure/create_an_image/index.md

 > The BioOptics Python cells run without error because the necessary libraries were installed above.

-## Create a machine image in the Azure portal

-* Select the VM in the Azure Portal and click **Capture**
-* 'Create an image' wizard
-    * Share image to Azure compute gallery: Select **No, capture only a managed image**
-    * Next: Tags >
-        * Add a Delete After tag: As before tags are intended to inform a future person
-    * Next: Review + Create > Create
-        * Typically takes a couple of minutes > 'Deployment in progress' > Go to resource
-        * The resulting VM image can be restarted on small low-cost machines or large high-cost machines
-        * It can be shared with colleagues or made publicly available

 Stretch activity: Start a new VM from this image.
 Start as before with "Create a virtual machine".
 This time for Image select "See all images" and then in the left menu select "My Images".
 This